Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 Your Complete Guide to Microbes, Immunity, Digestion & the Oral–Gut–Brain Axis

-The human microbiome is not just a trend — it’s one of the most important discoveries in modern biology.
-Trillions of microorganisms living in and on your body continuously shape:
+The human microbiome is not just a trend — it is one of the most important discoveries in modern biology.
+Rather than a collection of isolated microbes, the microbiome functions as a living regulatory system that continuously interacts with digestion, immunity, metabolism, and the nervous system.

 -